kaveet/workflow/README.md

 ### Other
 * [Yoink](guides/yoink.md) (Coming soon!)

-## Why?
+## What is workflow?

 **workflow** aims to be the playbook for aspiring software engineers.
-It's inspired by a need for easy-to-understand practices that any developer can quickly pull into their own workflows.
-Think of **workflow** as a Swiss Army Knife for self-taught software engineers.
+It's a curation of recommended practices and resources in everything from front-end design to cloud provisioning—most of which can be hard to find.
+Each guide outlines helpful tips and tricks that any developer can quickly pull into their own workflows.

+## Why workflow?

+Coming soon!

 ## Contributing